h-mattos/WarpNet-Document-Recovery/README.md

+# THIS IS A CLONE OF THE [ORIGINAL REPO](https://github.gatech.edu/hmattos3/WarpNet-Document-Recovery).

+Gradescope did not let us connect to the original repo, so we made a clone of it.

 # WarpNet-Document-Recovery

 Joint deblurring and dewarping of document images using deep learning, for improved OCR readiness.
 CS7643 Deep Learning project by Joshua Batkhan and Hector Mattos.